Charles Randolph-Wright: Honors and awards

 Randolph-Wright received the 2010 Paul Robeson Award from Actors' Equity Association.
-The annual award honors individuals for their exemplary artistic and humanitarian achievements.
 Past recipients include Ossie Davis, Ruby Dee, Lloyd Richards, and Sidney Poitier.

 In the summer of 2010, Randolph-Wright received a three-year playwright residency as part of Arena Stage's American Voices New Play Institute, which began in January 2011.

 He was awarded Duke University's Distinguished Alumni Award in 2017.
 The annual award honors alumni who have made outstanding contributions through their field of work, in service to the university and toward the betterment of humanity.

 Randolph-Wright serves on the board of directors of the Roundabout Theatre Company, the Advisory Committee of the American Theatre Wing, and is an Artistic Associate at the Young Vic.
 He also serves on the board of directors of the Frederick Douglass Family Initiatives, a non-profit organization founded by direct descendants of Frederick Douglass and Booker T. Washington focused on the struggle for racial equity and an end to human exploitation.